m-art-inc/market-analysis-app/README.md

 # cookie-stand

-This is the initial (class10) part of the 3rd project for Code Fellows 201.
+This is the (class10) part of the 3rd project for Code Fellows 201.

 ## License